Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 ## More common interfaces

 The general interface defines members like `Count`, `Clone()`, `Equals()`, `CompareTo()`, which developers are eager to apply to their codes too.\
-However, much more remains uncovered, e.g. Max/Min for limiting collections and object size.
+However, much more remains uncovered, e.g., Max/Min for limiting collections and object size.

 Other promising members (like `IsReadOnly`) are defined within specific interfaces.